 Michael Corcoran is the co-founder of MCOP, based in Silver Spring, MD.
-Owners Mike and Mark McVicker share the vision to continually improve the outcome of each and every amputee through a dedication to hard work and understanding patients needs—a philosophy which Mike and the entire MCOP team are committed to daily.
+Mike shares the vision to continually improve the outcome of each and every amputee through a dedication to hard work and understanding patients’ needs—a philosophy to which Mike and the entire MCOP team are committed to daily.
 As a competitive kayaker, Mike competed in both the ‘92 and’96 Olympics and brings that energy to his work.

 Today, MCOP is a leader in getting patients up and moving quickly, not allowing any of the “stagnation” that often occurs with typical prosthetic services.
-Mike and his team now serve thousands of patients each year at Walter Reed National Military Medical Center, where Mike leads the designing, fitting and delivering of prosthetics for our nation’s wounded warriors.
-Because of his leadership role at Walter Reed, Mike has become one of the most experienced practitioners in the world.
-Work that other prosthetists may encounter once in a lifetime, constitute the bulk of Mike’s cases.
+Mike has become one of the most experienced practitioners in the world.
+Work that other prosthetists may encounter once in a lifetime constitutes the bulk of Mike’s cases.
 For example, it is not uncommon for Mike to fit over 30 hip dis-articulation patients in a year.

-In the thousands of patients the MCOP team see each year, relationships are built that last.
+Thanks to the thousands of patients the MCOP team see each year, relationships are built that last.
 Mike’s greatest passion is seeing his patients return to active duty and enjoy active lifestyles– even returning to sports they were avid about, such as skiing and running.
-Giving his clients renewed hope and a second chance at life previously thought to be lost, is what energizes Corcoran, making him eager to enhance more lives with his work and continue to personalize care to that unique individual with the best outcome possible.

 Mike lives with his wife and twin daughters in the Washington, D.C. area, where he enjoys canoeing with them in the Potomac River and participating in other outdoor activities with friends and neighbors.